Stop Biting Your Nails - Homemade Solutions for It

 You can get these in toy stores.
 Believe it or not, they’re the same softballs that are used for people with carpal tunnel syndrome.

 These softballs that can be squeezed very tightly are great for channeling anxiety or unease so you don’t bite your nails.

 When you’re in stressful situations, keep one close.

 Apply bitter oils

-It’s very simple: apply a few drops of the essential oil you decide on to a cotton ball and smooth it onto your nails.
+It’s very simple: apply a few drops of the essential oil of your choice on to a cotton ball and rub it onto your nails.

 Apply garlic or lemon

 If you don’t have essential oils around the house, no problem.
 You can replace them with ingredients you probably already have in your pantry or refrigerator.

 Lemon, garlic, and even pepper can help you get rid of your nail-biting habit.
 Some people rub hot sauce on their fingers, too.